spencertipping/tau/README.md

 **TODO:** what is the metaphor we use when constructing a pipeline?

+How about "axis", about which all rotations are consistent?
+So time is represented as rotation about the axis, and if you have different axes elsewhere, you need couplings to convert.
+I kinda like it, and the visual metaphor is robust.

 ### X11 UI
 Stuff I should do in order to move forwards: